rehmanali1994/MainlobeSidelobeSeparation/README.md

 </p>

 # Citing this Work
-If you use the code/algorithm for research, please cite the SPIE conference proceedings paper:
+If you use the code/algorithm for research, please cite the following full-length paper:

-> Ali, R. "Separation of Mainlobe and Sidelobe Contributions to B-Mode Ultrasound Images Based on the Aperture Spectrum".
-Medical Imaging 2022: Ultrasonic Imaging and Tomography.
-Vol. 12038.
-SPIE, 2022.
+> Rehman Ali, Trevor Mitcham, Leandra Brickson, Wentao Hu, Marvin Doyley, Deborah Rubens, Zeljko Ignjatovic, Nebojsa Duric, and Jeremy Dahl "Separation of mainlobe and sidelobe contributions to B-mode ultrasound images based on the aperture spectrum," Journal of Medical Imaging 9(6), 067001 (1 November 2022). https://doi.org/10.1117/1.JMI.9.6.067001

 You can reference a static version of this code by its DOI number: [![DOI](https://zenodo.org/badge/449910520.svg)](https://zenodo.org/badge/latestdoi/449910520)